- Science & Math

 - Undergraduate research opportunities, both within traditional research lab courses and through independent study.

 - Chemistry students may be eligible for research scholarships and/or scholarly meeting and conference travel awards.

 - Completing a thesis is an opportunity, open to all undergraduate students, to do cutting edge research in collaboration with graduate students, postdocs, and faculty in a team setting, often leading to co-authorship in journal publications.

 First-Year (Freshman) Requirements

 Prospective chemistry majors are encouraged to get a solid foundation in high school mathematics; familiarity with algebra, logarithms, trigonometry, and analytic geometry is particularly recommended.
-Students who take chemistry at UCSC begin with Chemistry 1A, Chemistry 1B, or Chemistry 4A (advanced Chemistry), all of which require a strong background in high school chemistry.
+Students with proposed Chemistry majors who take chemistry at UCSC begin with Chemistry 1A, Chemistry 1B, or Chemistry 4A (advanced Chemistry), all of which require a strong background in high school chemistry.
 To assess your level of preparation in chemistry, please see the Chemistry Self-Assessment examination in the “Getting Started in Chemistry” section of the Chemistry Department website.
 Students with a weak chemistry background should check this website for recommended preparatory programs.

 This is a screening major.
 The Chemistry and Biochemistry Department welcomes applications from community college students who are prepared to enter as junior-level chemistry majors.
 Students intending to transfer must complete one full year of general chemistry and calculus prior to transfer; and would be well served by also completing a year of calculus-based physics and organic chemistry.
 Students preparing to transfer from a California Community College should reference assist.org before enrolling in courses at a community college.
-Prospective transfer students should consult the Chemistry Department website for more information on preparing to transfer into the chemistry major.
+Prospective transfer students should consult the Chemistry Advising webpage for more information on preparing to transfer into the chemistry major.